Capelinhos: History

 Due to the close relationship between Portugal and the United States, refugees from the beleaguered parishes emigrated.
 The Azorean Refugee Act (September 2, 1958), authorized the emigration of 1,500 people and was sponsored by Democratic Congressmen John O. Pastore of Rhode Island, and a young Senator John F. Kennedy of Massachusetts.
 In addition to many families from the area of Capelo, other citizens of the Azores benefited from these temporary measures.
 This resulted in a 50% decrease of the resident population of Capelo, and contributed to an increased standard of living, greater working opportunities and some improvements in base incomes.

 Tourism

 The volcano is a landmark on Faial; its ruined lighthouse and Visitors Center (which lies along the cliff from the volcano) is a tourist destination.
 A trail network runs from the Visitors Center and lighthouse to the caldera summit.
 On September 27, 2007, commemorations marking the 50th anniversary of the eruption and its effects on the island's history and people were broadcast in Portugal and throughout the Azorean diaspora.

-It is also possible to see the volcano during a dedicated speed boat tour offered by "Capelinhos Ocean Tours".
-For more information, visit www.capelinhosoceantours.com.